samshadwell/split-ynab/README.md

    2. The sum of their part of all purchases I made on their behalf, categorized as an inflow in the "Splitting" category

-This integration makes this easier.
+This integration makes performing the above bookkeeping easier.

 ### "I Pay" Transactions